a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ### Improved ingress connectivity reliability for Kube-proxy

-Kube-proxy improved ingress connectivity reliability is GA in v1.31.
-One of the common problems with load balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop, this feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes and establish some best practices for cloud providers and Kubernetes load balancers implementations.
+Kube-proxy improved ingress connectivity reliability is stable in v1.31.
+One of the common problems with load balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop.
+This feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes exposed by services of `type: LoadBalancer` and `externalTrafficPolicy: Cluster` and establish some best practices for cloud providers and Kubernetes load balancers implementations.

-This feature enables connection draining for workloads running on terminating/deleting Kubernetes nodes which are exposed by services of `type: LoadBalancer` and `externalTrafficPolicy: Cluster`.
-Note: the predicates for using this feature are: a) kube-proxy needs to run as default service proxy on the cluster and b) the load balancer needs to support connection draining.
+To use this feature, kube-proxy needs to run as default service proxy on the cluster and the load balancer needs to support connection draining.
 There are no specific changes required for using this feature, it has been enabled by default in Kube-proxy since 1.30 and been promoted to stable in 1.31.

 For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](/docs/reference/networking/virtual-ips/#external-traffic-policy).